alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/96b-Avenger.rst

 .. code-block:: console

-   $ TEMPLATECONF=../sources/meta-ohos/flavours/zephyr . ./sources/poky/oe-init-build-env build-ohos-zephyr
+   $ TEMPLATECONF=../oniro/flavours/zephyr . ./oe-core/oe-init-build-env build-oniro-zephyr

 2. You will find yourself in the newly created build directory.
 Call *bitbake* to build the image.
 The image name is the name of the Zephyr application.